alat-rights/alana-utilities/README.md

   - I do not try hard to anticipate future upstream API changes.
 I'm also ok with breaking backward compatibility to make my functions more concise and more usable.
   - Usability > Principles.
 While I don't relish in it, I'm ok with breaking conventions designed for large production libraries if it speeds up programmers who use `alana`.
 The priority is to make the library intuitive and fast.
   - I don't try to serve every use-case.
+- Simplicity is key.
+This library strives to be readable and straightforward.

 ## Motivating Examples:
 (I tested these, and tried to make sure my code was idiomatic in all cases.
 Sorry if I messed up!
 Please report any issues to `h i ( a t ) [pip package name for this library] dot computer`.)